 Version overrides

-The dictionary can contain multiple key-value pairs.
+To specify a version override in your request, set the Cloudflare-Workers-Version-Overrides header on the request to your Worker.
+Cloudflare-Workers-Version-Overrides is a Dictionary Structured Header ↗ that can contain multiple key-value pairs.
 Each key indicates the name of the Worker the override should be applied to.
 The value indicates the version ID that should be used and must be a String ↗.
+For example:

 You may want to test a new version in production before gradually deploying it to an increasing proportion of external traffic.
 This is commonly referred to as a "smoke test".